![]() |

 To set up the environment every time you login/open a terminal, add the following commands to the appropriate start-up script depending on your shell:

-shells the installation path must be given as argument to the thiskaliveda.chs
+(t)csh shells the installation path must be given as argument to the thiskaliveda.chs scriptThe environment variable KVROOT will be set with the path to the root of your installation directory (equivalent to ROOTSYS for ROOT).

 ) then you will see something like: